 Step 1 – Add Develop Menu in Safari Mac

-The Safari browser on Mac by default does not show the developer console and inspect element option.
-You need to manually enable the “Develop” menu in order to enable the developer console in Safari.
+By default, Mac Safari does not show the developer console and inspect element options.
+You need to manually enable “Develop” menu in order to use developer console in Safari.

-- Launch Safari and go to “Safari > Preferences…” section.
+- Launch Safari and go to “Safari > Settings…” section.

 - Go to “Advanced” tab and enable “Show Develop menu in the menu bar” option.